Fast-track voluntary arrangement

-When an individual been made bankrupt in the UK it's legal and advisable to have a make use of an IVA referred to as a "fast-track individual voluntary arrangement" which implies the bankruptcy order can be annulled if all the terms have been fulfilled.
-It is necessary to put forward a payment proposal to the creditors that allows them to be paid more than they would under the standard bankruptcy order.
-The official receiver runs the FTVA for the individual if they agree with the proposal.
-The fast-track individual voluntary arrangement is cheaper than an ordinary IVA as there are set fees and costs.

-FTVA In the UK

 A fast-track voluntary arrangement (FTVA), in the United Kingdom, is a binding agreement with a debtors creditors to pay all or part of the money owed to them.
 A debtor can only enter into it after they have been made bankrupt.
 In an FTVA an official receiver acts as nominee; that is, he (or she) helps to prepare a proposal that is put to creditors and, if they accept the proposal, acts as supervisor, looking after the arrangement and making payments to creditors in accordance with the proposal.

+FTVAs were introduced in 2004 by a 2003 amendment to the Insolvency Act 1986.

 Official receiver's fees

 The official receiver's fee to act as nominee is currently £300, and as supervisor he also charges 15% of all sums realised.
-In addition, a registration fee of £35 for the FTVA is payable in order that the FTVA is recorded on the public register of all individual voluntary arrangements.
+In addition, a registration fee of £35 for the FTVA is payable in order that the FTVA is recorded on the public register of all individual voluntary arrangements (IVAs).
+The FTVA is cheaper than an ordinary IVA as there are set fees and costs.